#FAQ

 #Why is it called "non-custodial"?

 Non-custodial means Exolane never takes custody of your funds.
 Your collateral is held in smart contracts — no admin function exists that can transfer user collateral out.
-Note: the multisig can pause protocol operations (including withdrawals) in emergencies, and contracts are upgradeable through governance.
+The multisig can pause trading operations in emergencies, but withdrawals cannot be admin-paused and remain available at all times.

 #What network does Exolane run on?